A Parent’s Guide to Taylor Swift

 Start with Curiosity, Not Condemnation

-Ask your kids what they like about a song or artist before sharing your concerns.
-Conversations that begin with listening often lead to hearts that are willing to hear truth.
+Inquire about what your kids appreciate in a song or artist before expressing your concerns.
+Conversations that begin with listening often lead to hearts that are receptive to truth.

-Lead by Example What we consume shapes us too.
-Let your kids see you choosing what is pure and praiseworthy (Phil.
+What we consume shapes us as well.
+Allow your children to witness you selecting what is pure and praiseworthy (Phil.
 4:8).
-Our example preaches louder than any warning ever could.
+Our example communicates louder than any warning ever could.

 A Final Word

-Parents, you don’t have to be experts on pop culture—you just need to be faithful guides.
+Parents, you do not need to be experts on pop culture—you merely need to be faithful guides.
 The world will always sing about love, freedom, and happiness.
-But we have the privilege of showing our children a better song—the gospel story, where love gives, forgives, and never ends.
+Yet we have the privilege of revealing to our children a better song—the gospel story, where love gives, forgives, and never ends.

-Let’s help our families delight in what is good, true, and beautiful, so that when the world sings its lies, our children’s hearts are already full of the truth.
+Let us assist our families in delighting in what is good, true, and beautiful, so that when the world sings its lies, our children’s hearts are already filled with the truth.